millsoft/queue-server/README.md

 #### Installation
 - At first do `composer install` to install all dependencies.
 - Now install the database.
 The sql dump with an empty database you can find in the `assets/database` folder.
 - Edit `src/config.php` and specify your database there, also configure the settings if you wish.
+- Copy .htaccess_dist to .htaccess, you can extend the .htaccess if you wish.

 #### Usage
 ##### Starting the server